EaintTaryarLinlat/Data-Science-Module-Empirical-Project-/README.md

 # Final Project
-In this repositoray, I include the final project for the data science module.
+In this repositoray, I include my final project for the data science module.